Nerves of the Low Back and Legs

 The Nerves of the Low Back and Legs Overview

-The VA awards disability compensation for each condition of the Peripheral Nerves of the Low Back and Legs that is service-connected.
+The VA awards disability for conditions of the Nerves of the Low Back and Legs that are service-connected.
 The DoD will also rate service-connected conditions as long as they also make the service member Unfit for Duty.
-For Reservists, the condition must have occurred in or resulted from an injury in the Line of Duty to qualify.
+For Reservists, the condition must have occurred in, or resulted from an injury in, the Line of Duty to qualify.

 The nervous system connects the brain to the rest of the body.
 Impulses travel up the nerves and spinal cord to the brain, and the brain then turns these impulses into ideas like pain, heat, etc. Similarly, the brain can send signals through the nerves to various parts of the body, telling it to raise the arm, point the toes, expand the lungs to breath, etc.

 The nervous system is divided into two parts: the central nervous system, and the peripheral nervous system.
 The central nervous system consists of the brain, the spinal cord, and the cranial nerves.
-The peripheral nervous system is made up of all the nerves that travel from the spinal cord to the rest of the body.
+The peripheral nervous system consists of all the nerves that travel from the spinal cord to the rest of the body.

-The Nerves of the Low Back and Legs extend from the spinal cord in the lower back and travel down the legs, controlling the movements of the hips, legs, and feet.
+The Peripheral Nerves of the Low Back and Legs extend from the spinal cord in the mid and lower back and travel down the legs, controlling the movements of the hips, legs, and feet.

 The majority of conditions of the Nerves of the Low Back and Legs are rated on the functioning of the affected body part and the symptoms that they cause.
-These symptoms could numbness, pain, muscle atrophy, the inability to properly move the arms, paralysis of the legs, etc.
+These symptoms could include numbness, pain, muscle atrophy, the inability to properly move the legs, paralysis of the legs, etc.

-Nerves of the Low Back and Legs Ratings
+Rating the Nerves of the Low Back and Legs

-The VASRD offers ratings for the following Peripheral Nerves of the Low Back and Legs:
+The VASRD offers ratings for the following Nerves of the Low Back and Legs:

 - The Sciatic Nerve